MojoliciousDotIO/mojolicious.io/blog/2017/12/04/day-4-dont-fear-the-full-app/index.markdown

 but either way works, choose the one you like!
 TIMTOWTDI again.

-But you must have seen that I keep qualifying my statement as 'toplevel routes', well ok so there is one small difference between Lite and Full.
+If you've only used those keywords above, translate them as I just showed you and you're done.

 ### Nested Routing

+By now, you must have seen that I keep qualifying my statement as 'toplevel routes'.
-That difference is how nested routes work.
+Well ok so there is one small difference between Lite and Full, and that difference is how nested routes work.
-Since Lite apps don't have a route object to add routes to, they basically always add them to the current "global route object".
-If you've only used those keywords above, translate them as I just showed you and you're done.

-But there are two other keywords, `under` and `group`.
+There are two other keywords, `under` and `group`.

-`under` lets routes share code, like say authentication.
+`under` allows routes share to code, like say for authentication.
 They also can share parts of their path.
 For example parts of an api that need authentication might be all under `/protected`.